Dinesh281197/Hospitality-Analysis/README.md

 ----

-## Approach

-- **Data Processing**:
-  - extracted data from CSV files
-  - learned and organized raw data using Power Query.
-- **Analysis**:
-  - Utilized Power BI for detailed analysis and interactive visualizations.
-- **Presentation**:
-  - Crafted an engaging video presentation.
-  - Aimed for clarity and precision in storytelling.

-## Outcome

-  - Derived actionable insights and recommendations.
-  - Demonstrated capability in handling extensive datasets and presenting findings effectively.

 ## Key Learnings – Hospitality Domain

 Through this project, I gained valuable domain knowledge in the hospitality industry and got familiar with several key performance metrics used in hotel operations.
 Here are some of the important concepts I learned: